minetest-tools/update_translations/README.md

 --verbose, -v : add output information
 ```

-The script will preserve any comments in the template.txt or the various .tr files, associating them with the line that follows them.
+The script will preserve any comments in an existing ``template.txt`` or the various ``*.tr`` files, associating them with the line that follows them.
 So for example:

 ```
 # This comment pertains to Some Text